 B. Activities requiring a staff member to be absent from the job for a period of more than three weeks for the purpose of professional development require an application for Educational Leave as described in Policy 4.23.

-C. All new employees will complete the required training for all college employees within one year of their hiring date.
+C. All new employees will complete the required training for all college employees within 30 days of their hiring date.
 A list of required training is located on the Professional Development website.

 All employees will complete a minimum of 20 hours of job-related professional development training per year.
 The 20 hours may be a combination of internal, official CPCC classes and supervisor-approved external activities as reported with the Performance Development Plan (PDP), and a maximum of 4 hours related to work site wellness.
 Professional performance is directly related to physical health.
 Exemptions to training may be made in writing by an employee’s supervisor.
 The training year will coincide with the schedule for the annual PDP.

 III.
 Consulting Activities